On this land we put our brand, Cartwright is the name, fortune smiled, the day we filed the Ponderosa claim.

 It’s been a hoot watching Hoss strap on them boards and barrel down the hill.
 Of course you all know how Little Joe skis – straight and fast.
 Adam and me?
 Well, we sit in the lodge and look for the women-folk.
 I need to get Adam married and find wife number four for myself!
+(If you remember your Bonanza trivia, each of Ben’s sons had a different mother).
 Getting back to golf, this is a fun hole.
 It looks benign from the tee box, but there are a few obstacles along the way that make it the number two handicap hole.

 Hole #8 is one of them there scoring holes.
 At this par 4, I usually shoot birdies, but Hop-Sing wanted me to shoot deer today for supper.
 I was carefully studying the deer tracks in the left and right bunkers trying to decide which way they went.
 No birdie or deer at this hole today.
 I followed the deer tracks to Hole #9.
 Adam saved the longest hole for the last.
 I wish I had taken a rental pack mule to carry my clubs.
 I just didn’t want to pay that nickel for one of them dadgum stubborn animals.
 Adam knows I have a bad slice and all those trees down the right side were a rite intimidating.
 Blast that Adam, my tee shot landed right at the base of one of those trees.
 So my advice – play to the left!
 However, even if you find the fairway as you wander down this par 5, there are two large trees in the middle that you’ll need to find a way to squeeze through them.
 Yessirie, this is the number one handicap hole.